 - Preheat an oven to 325.
 Spray the cooking vessel you'll be using with some pan spray or butter it lightly.

 - Grind the toasted black walnuts in a spice grinder until very fine.

 - Cook the butter on medium heat until it's browned and smells like toasted nuts, but be careful not to burn it.
 Puree the nuts with the browned butter in a high-speed blender until very smooth.

 - Melt the chocolate in a double boiler gently until just melted, then fold in the nut-butter puree, brandy or cognac, powdered sugar, honey, eggs and salt until well combined.

-- Transfer the chocolate to a cooking vessel, then cook in a water bath, covered for 30-45 minutes or until just set.
-The chocolate should not have risen at all, but you should see a few bubbles forming on the surface.
+- Transfer the chocolate to a cooking vessel, then cook in a water bath, uncovered for 30 minutes or until just set.
+The chocolate should not have risen too much.
 Remove the chocolate and allow to cool to room temp in the water bath, then remove, wrap in plastic wrap and refrigerate until needed.

 - To serve, slice the chocolate into 1 ounce slivers, allow it to come to room temperature before eating.

 NotesThere's a lot of different ways to serve this.
 In the picture above there's candied black walnuts, white chocolate mousse, and chokecherry vinegar sauce.